Immigration: A Right or a Privilege?

 As a response to the aforementioned objection, Huemer might say that: even under extreme economic debilitation, the prima facie rights of immigrants still outweigh the possible economic burdens that society might procure because of immigrants.
 Though adding to the deficit, and there being less consistent consumption and contribution in the economy would be bad, it still doesn’t change the fact that these immigrants have a right to emigrate.
 Furthermore, if these immigrants are facing persecution and possible death in their home countries, their lives and prima facie rights still outweigh and take priority over the current economic climate.
 A human life and human rights are still more important than the economy and the economic prosperity of American citizens.
 Furthermore, Huemer might even argue that the economic burden simply would never be that severe, and that it could never justify harmfully coercing immigrants from entering the country just to protect job security and decrease competition.

 In light of all that has been presented, Huemer’s arguments, my objection, and Huemer’s possible reply to my objection, I concede that Huemer is correct in his arguments which support immigration.
-I consider myself a moderate Libertarian, and as a Libertarian, I cannot justify any reason in which someone may be harmfully coerced and stopped from immigrating when that is their inherent and inalienable right as a human.
+Personally, I cannot justify any reason in which someone may be harmfully coerced and stopped from immigrating when that is their inherent and inalienable right as a human.
 Like Huemer, I believe that no reason, economic or security related, outweighs the prima facie rights of immigrants.
 While I can accept that screenings and background checks must be done to keep out criminals, the right to immigrate cannot be denied to non-aggressive immigrants.
 Immigrants have the right to emigrate to whichever country they wish, and they have a right to compete for any job in those countries, or purchase goods from those countries.
 Especially if immigrants are facing severe persecution, possible death, and harm in their home country, they have a right to immigrate to America, or somewhere equally as safe.
 For example, take into consideration all that is happening in Syria and the middle east, there are innocent, non-criminal humans wanting to escape persecution, possible death, and harm, and they have a right to evade any threats.
 Any governments that don’t allow immigrants to immigrate and escape from these severe threats are equally morally responsible for the harm that befalls these humans.
 Though I offered an objection to Huemer which highlighted the possible economic burden that immigrants might have on society, despite the possible debilitations, their rights still outweigh the possible economic burdens.
 So, I would, therefore, agree with the response I constructed in Huemer’s honor: no matter the burden, prima facie rights cannot be harmed, even when under severe economic burden.